How Does Marijuana Use Impact Child Custody?

 Though California and many other states consider it legal, the federal government classifies marijuana as a Schedule 1 drug, like heroin or LSD.

-Basically, the reaction varies from one person to the next.
+Basically, the reaction varies from person to person.
 Your social circle may not give cannabis use a second thought.
 Other people, however, may not hold the same views.

-Child custody disputes often become stressful and combative, with each side looking for any advantage.
-If it gets that far, your ex may very well present the fact you use marijuana to paint you and your parenting ability in a negative light.
+Child custody disputes can become stressful and combative, with each side seeking any advantage.
+If it gets that far, your ex may very well present the fact that you use marijuana to paint you and your parenting ability in a negative light.

-Even if that’s not true, it’s something you may have to contend with.
+Even if that’s not true, it’s something you may have to contend with and is definitely something you need to consider.

 As we’ve said, using recreational cannabis alone shouldn’t ruin your custody claims.
 It may well play a part, but it shouldn’t derail everything.